ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/nextra.md

   -  useSWR
   -  Uses external images with the Image component
   -  Uses `@` to import components
+  -  Uses getStaticProps to make a fetch at build time
+  -  Has a hello world  on the server side using pages/api/hello.js
   -  Deployment in Vercel
   - "Has forked nextra and familiarized with the concept of monorepo"
   - "Practice code is correct and works"